suffolklibraries/sljekyll/_libraries/lowestoft-library.md

                           </ul>'
 branch-pride-and-periods: y
 meta-description: "Free computer access, wifi, printing, room hire, children's activities, Lego Club, older people's activities, health & wellbeing groups, free sanitary products."
+branch-news: "The library is open as usual during works to repair the roof and protect it from gulls.
+This coincides with the County Council's work on the Record Office, which involves a closure of the search room."
 ---